A Night at Gatsby's AR

 The AR app is generated from a live actor into a photorealistic 3D digital model that is controlled and recorded by the actor through motion capture technology to perform the app’s lines and exhibit appropriate body motions, facial expressions and vocal inflections.
 The downloaded app may perform in living rooms, classrooms or any indoor/outdoor area with an open floor space.

-Unlike virtual reality which completely immerses the viewer in a totally digital world but requires a somewhat bulky headset, augmented reality imagery can be seen as part of the real world through a smartphone, tablet, computer display or AR glasses.
+Unlike virtual reality which completely immerses the viewer in a totally digital world but requires a somewhat bulky headset, augmented reality imagery can be seen as part of the real world through AR glasses, smartphone or tablet.
 Not limited to superimposing 2D data and images over the physical world, AR can create 3D objects with full-motion and spatial audio that are anchored in the physical world and can be walked up to and around.

 Gatsby Augmented Reality Production